Blacklusion/wax-docs/docs/de/generelles-setup/snapshots-erstellen.md

 curl -X POST http://127.0.0.1:8888/v1/producer/create_snapshot
 ```

-This assumes that the IP-Address of your node is 127.0.0.1 (localhost). and the API Port is specified as 8888.
-Change these if needed.
-In case you are using Docker to host your nodes, you can check the IP-Address of the container with:

 Dabei wird davon ausgegangen, dass die IP-Adresse Ihrer Node 127.0.0.1 (localhost) ist. und der API-Port als 8888 angegeben ist. Ändern Sie diese bei Bedarf.
 Falls Sie Docker zum Hosten Ihrer Nodes verwenden, können Sie die IP-Adresse des Containers mit überprüfen:

 ```bash